hvasbath/beat/docs/examples/FFI_static_resolution.rst

 ffi.fault    - INFO     Next generation npatches 86
 ffi.fault    - INFO     Found 0 candidate(s) for division for  1 subfault(s)
-ffi.fault    - INFO     Finished resolution based fault discretization. ffi.fault    - INFO     Quality index for this discretization: 0.875069 beat         - INFO     Plotting patch resolution to /home/vasyurhm/BEATS/LaquilaJointPonlyUPDATE_wide_resolution/ffi/figures/patch_resolutions_eps_0.035.pdf beat         - INFO     Storing optimized discretized fault geometry to: /home/vasyurhm/BEATS/LaquilaJointPonlyUPDATE_wide_resolution/ffi/linear_gfs/fault_geometry.pkl beat         - INFO     Fault discretization optimization done!
+ffi.fault    - INFO     Finished resolution based fault discretization. ffi.fault    - INFO     Quality index for this discretization: 0.930896 beat         - INFO     Plotting patch resolution to /home/vasyurhm/BEATS/LaquilaJointPonlyUPDATE_wide_resolution/ffi/figures/patch_resolutions_eps_0.15.pdf beat         - INFO     Storing optimized discretized fault geometry to: /home/vasyurhm/BEATS/LaquilaJointPonlyUPDATE_wide_resolution/ffi/linear_gfs/fault_geometry.pkl beat         - INFO     Fault discretization optimization done!
 Updating problem_config...

 The quality index (QI) may be at maximum 1.0 and the higher it is the better the final overall resolution of the data to determine the slip on each fault patch.
 0.875069 in this case is reasonably high, but it might be good to further increase the *epsilon* value to arrive at an even higher QI.
 Of course, this trades of with the details of features that may be resolved in the final slip distribution.
 The --plot option creates a plot of the discretized fault geometry with the individual patch resolutions.
 The higher the resolution the better the slip can be resolved.

+..image:: ../_static/example4/Laquila_discretization_resolution.png
+   :height: 350px
+   :width: 350 px

 As we do have irregular patch sizes we cannot use the *nearest_neighbor* *correlation_function* for the Laplacian, but we use a *gaussian* instead.
 Please edit the file accordingly!
 The *mode_config* should look like this::